MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 #### 5.2.3 What is a pod?

-Whenever Kubernetes deploys a container or related containers it does so in a pod abstraction.
-A pod is the smallest deployable unit in Kubernetes.
+Whenever Kubernetes deploys a container or related containers it does so in a **pod** abstraction. **A pod is the smallest deployable unit in Kubernetes**.
 Think of a pod as a running process on your cluster, it could be one component of your application or even an entire application.
 If you have multiple containers per pod, they will automatically share networking, share disk storage.
 Each pod in Kubernetes gets a unique IP address and set of ports for your containers.
 As containers in pods can communicate with each other using the localhost network interface they do not care about which nods they are deployed on.

 ```sh
 # One way to run a container in a pod in Kubernetes is to use the kubectl run command.